Good Hope History

 Good Hope Initiative was founded by Deo Kagimu in 2006 and serves as a community based NGO Certified organization that supports the needs of several families and hundreds of children.
 Good Hope currently cares for over 150 orphans and runs a primary school for over 600 local children.
 The mission of Good Hope Initiative is to empower rural, marginalized and disadvantaged people in the local community.
 The goal of Good Hope is to enable the population to empower the children and community through education.
 This bottom up process will aid the community in ending the cycle of poverty in the village.

 Present Day at Good Hope

 Good Hope focuses on providing educational opportunities for the community.
-EACH is committed to helping Good Hope fund the expansion of the primary and vocational school with a focus of sustainable farming.
+EACH is committed to helping Good Hope fund the expansion of the primary school with a focus of sustainable farming.

 Good Hope in the Future

-Mr. Kagimu’s vision over the next five years is focused on self-sustainability and education.
-This plan includes expanding the Good Hope campus by purchasing more land to educate as many children as possible through primary school.
-In addition, the land will allow for more sustainable farming to feed the students and community alike.
-Deo also would like to construct a vocational school to educate the adults in the local community who haven’t had the opportunity to go to school.
-Mr. Kagimu’s plans will allow for the children and adults of the village to become more educated and reverse the cycle of poverty.
+Mr. Kagimu’s vision over the next five years is focused on educating the students through secondary school and building additional permanent classrooms.
+This plan includes expanding the Good Hope campus by purchasing more land to educate as many children as possible through primary school and allow for sustainable farming initiatives to feed the students and community alike.
+EACH looks forward to working with Deo on these exciting plans for the future.

 Visit www.goodhopekids.org to learn more about the Good Hope Initiative.